Resources

 Here you can find articles and papers on relevant topics and various incident investigation resources, all of which have been specifically designed to help make your investigations more efficient and effective.
-These materials are designed to complement the development practices taught on the TOP-SET Investigation Courses.
+These materials are designed to complement the development practices taught in the TOP-SET Investigation Courses.
 However, if you haven’t attended a course, please do not worry; they should work equally well to expand your existing knowledge and skills.

-Buy The Practical Handbook of Investigation : An Essential Resource For Any Investigator
+The Practical Handbook of Investigation : An Essential Resource For Any Investigator

 Find out more about Kelvin TOP-SET Professional Incident Investigation Courses and why many of the world’s leading companies use the TOP-SET system.